arces87/portafolio/src/content/blog/index.md

 ---
-title: "Latest news"
+title: "Templates"
-description: "this is meta description"
+description: "this is meta description..."
 ---